davidderiso/ot-permissions-client/README.md

 * `ot.permissionsClient.clientId`: The service clientId (needed to autheticaterequests to permissions service)
 * `ot.permissionsClient.clientSecret`: The service client secret (needed to autheticaterequests to permissions service)

-  In your code you can Autowired:
+In your code you need to enable the permission client with:

+   `@EnablePermissionsClient`

+Then you can Autowire:

   `PermissionsClient permissionsClient;`

-  Then use it in the code:
+To use it in the code:

 ```java
 Mono<PrincipalPermissionsResponse> perms = permissionsClient.getPrincipalPermissions(
                                         new Urn ("ot.restaurant","1"),